mithunpaul08/mean-teacher/pytorch/README.md

 - go to allennlp +fever's [json file](https://github.com/mithunpaul08/decomp_attn_fever/blob/master/experiments/decomp_attn.json) and try to replicate the parameters here
 - accuracy across batches vs average accuracy
 - add/hardcode/randomly initialize an embedding for `</s>` also after you enable transform. right now it is taking that of `<unk>`
+- why are we doing prediction before loss.backward? -confirm if libowen does it
 #ask marco
 - batch average- which one to take...sum all individual per point average/divided by- refer my code
 - how do we know model() is trained, vs model_out. atleast forward, explicitly returns stuff...line 408- same pass by reference thing?